Santa Ana winds: In popular culture

 Some of this experienced mood shift is likely due to the increase of static electricity in dry conditions.
 California folklore therefore credits the winds with "strange luminosity in the form of sparks and glows that accompany the winds" and an excess of "positive ions, disrupting health, well-being, and temperament."

+The Santa Ana winds are the namesake of an antagonist in the English version of the anime JoJo's Bizarre Adventure, they are also a minor plot point in its seventh part, Steel Ball Run.